 To request your veteran’s Army service records now please click here: Request Army service records

-Despite the 1973 fire there are still millions of military service records of individual Army and Air Force veterans at the National Archives with pages which were salvaged and painstakingly assembled in the years after the fire.
-You may indeed find that your Army veteran’s military service records are among those which survived at least partially intact.
+Despite the 1973 fire, there are still millions of military service records of individual Army and Air Force veterans at the National Archives with pages that were salvaged and painstakingly assembled in the years after the fire.
+You may indeed find that your Army veteran’s military service records are among those that survived at least partially intact.
 The surviving military service records within the Army O.M.P.F. can provide an excellent resource for both genealogists and those who are interested in documenting the military service of individual 20th Century Army veterans.

 Army O.M.P.F.’s: archival Vs. non archival

 When military service records of military personnel become accessioned by the National Archives and are opened to the public they are considered to be ‘archival’ records.
 Currently, this process occurs 62 years after the date the veteran separated from the service.
 For the purposes of this presentation, we are going to focus on the historical military service records maintained at the National Archives which are considered to be public domain or ‘archival’ records.